 Painting is a traditional activity in early childhood education.
-Babies can enjoy the sensory experience of finger painting while preschool children can experiment with different techniques.
-Painting is an empowering and flexible form of visual art for young children.
+Babies can enjoy the experience of finger painting while preschool children can experiment with different techniques.

 EYLF learning outcomes

-Painting aligns with the Early Years Learning Framework learning outcomes.
-Children can use a range of media (5.3) and materials (4.4).
-When children make marks they begin to understand how symbols and pattern systems work (5.4).
+When children paint, they use a range of media (5.3) and materials (4.4).
+When they make marks they begin to understand how symbols and pattern systems work (5.4).

 Painting is experimental and involves problem solving, inquiry, hypothesising, researching and investigating (4.2), commitment, enthusiasm, persistence, curiosity, imagination, creativity and confidence (4.1).